Help! Talking to kids about sex

 "It's not just one conversation," said Norman Nathman, of Northhampton, Massachusetts, a blogger and editor of an anthology on motherhood titled "The Good Mother Myth: Redefining Motherhood to Fit Reality."
 "We have this idea in our heads that there is 'the talk,' but it shouldn't be just one conversation.
 It should be multiple conversations, and starting from a pretty young age."

-Norman Nathman's approach is influenced by what she observed when she taught high school for about a decade, beginning in 2002.
+Norman Nathman's approach is influenced by what she observed when she taught high school for about four years, beginning in 2002.
 With sex ed as part of the curriculum, she often led discussion groups based on what the students heard from experts on sex education.

 And she was surprised by "the amount of people that would come in from the overall talk with, 'Oh, my gosh.
 I didn't realize these things.' "